Neuilly-sur-Seine: Population

 The population data in the table and graph below refer to the commune of Neuilly-sur-Seine proper, in its geography at the given years.
 The commune of Neuilly-sur-Seine ceded part of its territory to the new commune of Levallois-Perret in 1866.

 Main sites

 It was the site of the Château de Neuilly, an important royal residence during the July Monarchy.
 The Hôtel de Ville was completed in 1886.

 Transport

-Neuilly-sur-Seine is served by the Paris Métro and the RER, Paris’s commuter rail network.
+Neuilly-sur-Seine is served by the Paris Métro and the RER, Paris's regional rail network.
 Paris Métro Line 1 has three stations in the commune, all along Avenue Charles-de-Gaulle, which is part of the Axe historique: Porte Maillot, Les Sablons and Pont de Neuilly.
 RER C and E stop at Neuilly–Porte Maillot, which is connected to Porte Maillot on the Métro.

-RATP, Paris’s transit agency, also operates bus service in the commune on lines 43, 73, 82, 93, 157, 158, 163, 164, and 174 during the day and N11 and N24 at night.
+RATP, Paris's public transport operator, also operates bus services in the commune on lines 43, 73, 82, 93, 157, 158, 163, 164, and 174 during the day and N11 and N24 at night.